nicolasparada/blog/content/posts/go-messenger-oauth.md

 [Previous part: Schema](/posts/go-messenger-schema/).

-In this post we start the backend and add social login.
+In this post we start the backend by adding social login.

-This is how it works: the user click on a link that redirect him to the GitHub authorization page.
+This is how it works: the user click on a link that redirects him to the GitHub authorization page.
 The user grant access to his info and get redirected back logged in.
-The next time he try to login, won't be asked to grant permission, it is remembered so the login flow is as fast as a single click.
+The next time he tries to login, he won't be asked to grant permission, it is remembered so the login flow is as fast as a single click.

 Internally, the history is more complex tho.
-First we need the register an new [OAuth app on GitHub](https://github.com/settings/applications/new).
+First we need the register a new [OAuth app on GitHub](https://github.com/settings/applications/new).

 The important part is the callback URL.
 Set it to `http://localhost:3000/api/oauth/github/callback`.
 On development we are on localhost, so when you ship the app to production, register a new app with the correct callback URL.